OpenCompare/pcm-stats/README.md

   - `org.opencompare.stats.utils.RevisionsParser` helps to provide an easiest way to retreive revisions metadata
   - `org.opencompare.io.wikipedia.io.MediaWikipediaApi` provides a scala API interface to the Wikipedia API

 #### Performance issues and resources

-Due to performance issues (tested in a quadcore AMD processor with 8GB RAM, it lasts 7 hours), it's preferable to add these options to the JVM (see http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html for further explaination) to ensure any Java stack and GC limitation exceptions :
+Due to performance issues (tested in a quadcore AMD processor with 8GB RAM, it lasts 7 hours), it's preferable to add these options to the JVM (see http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html for further explaination) to ensure any Java stack and GC limitation org.opencompare.stats.exceptions :

  - -Xmx5120m
  - -XX:-UseParallelOldGC